liborty/medians/README.md

 Let our average ratio of items remaining after one partitioning be `rs` and the Floyd-Rivest's be `rf`.
 Typically, `1/2 <= rf <= rs < 1`, i.e. `rf` is more optimal, being nearer to the perfect partitioning ratio of `1/2`.
 However, suppose that we can perform two partitions in the time it takes Floyd-Rivest to do one (because of their expensive pivot selection process).
 Then it is enough for better performance that `rs^2 < rf`, which is perfectly possible and seems to be born out in practice.
 For example, `rf=0.65` (nearly optimal), `rs=0.8` (deeply suboptimal), yet `rs^2 < rf`.

-Nonetheless, especially on large datasets, one may have to devote some fraction of the overall computational effort to pivot selection.
+Nonetheless, on large datasets, we do devote some of the overall computational effort to pivot selection.

+We also introduce new algorithm, implemented as function `medianu64`:

+    /// Fast medians of u64 end type by binary partitioning pub fn medianu64(s: &mut [u64]) -> Result<ConstMedians<u64>, Me>
-We also introduce new algorithm, implemented as function `medianu64`.
-It is faster on `u64` data than the pivoting general purpose `median_by`.
-It partitions by individual bits values, thus totally sidestepping the expense of pivot estimation.
-In practice, it converges well.
+  on `u64` data, this is about twice as fast as the general purpose pivoting of `median_by`.
+The data is partitioned by individual bits values, thus totally sidestepping the expense of pivot estimation.
+In practice, the algorithm converges well.
 Of course, if the data happens to be all bunched up within a small range of values, it will be somewhat slower.
 Then one might want to linearly transform the data and deploy the superfast `medianu8`.

-### Summary of he main features of our median algorithm
+### Summary of he main features of our general median algorithm

 * Linear complexity.
 * Fast (in-place) iterative partitioning into three subranges (lesser,equal,greater), minimising data movements and memory management.